sveljko/lockstrap/README.md

 		// whatever.
 		al.a = 3;
 		al.b = al.a / 2;
-		// mutex will be unloced when 'al' goes out of scope here }
+		// mutex will be unlocked when 'al' goes out of scope here }

 	void User::g()